Mahin80/Tetris-using-x88-assembly-language/README.md

 ## 👥 Contributors

 This project was made possible through collaborative effort, creativity, and persistence during our coursework.
-Special thanks to these who contributed their time, ideas, and support throughout the development process:
+Special thanks to those who helped develop and build this project:
 -  **Romana**  @romana-12
 -  **Marusha** @marooshamalik05